 Transportation Demand Management

-In December 2016, Greater Sudbury Council adopted a Transportation Master Plan.
-The Master Plan recommends a sustainable approach to planning and managing the local transportation network by making the most effective use of infrastructure for motorists, public transit, cyclists and pedestrians.
+In December 2016, Greater Sudbury Council adopted a Transportation Master Plan which recommends a sustainable approach to planning and managing the local transportation network by making the most effective use of infrastructure for motorists, public transit, cyclists and pedestrians.

-WSP has been retained to develop a Transportation Demand Management (TDM) Plan for presentation to the Operations Committee of Greater Sudbury Council in early 2018.
+- May 2018: Transportation Demand Management Plan Report to the Operations Committee of Greater Sudbury Council